 Guidelines for Use of iPads in the Lower School

-The PDS Lower School has initiated a 1:1 iPad program with our third and fourth graders.
-These students have access to an iPad during the school day.
+The PDS Lower School has initiated a 1:1 iPad program with our first, second, third and fourth graders.
+Students share iPads in Pre-Kindergarten and Kindergarten.
+Students have access to iPads during the school day.
 By integrating the iPad into the curriculum, our students are empowered to take ownership over their learning, which leads to greater engagement.
 The following guidelines have been designed to help the students understand how to use the technology safely and effectively.

 iPads are to be used for educational purposes only and as directed by the teachers.